neurohackweek/advancedunix/_episodes/01-first-part.md

 > ~~~
 >
 ## Make for neuroimaging workflow
-Make is a build automation tool that is an essential part of UNIX.
+Make is a build automation tool that is an essential part of Unix.
 When writing a program using a compiled language such as C, you typically put different functions in different files, to make it easier for multiple people to work together and to organize the project.
 Definitions common to several functions are stored separately and included by the files that need to reference them, to avoid replication of information.
 Each function is compiled into an object file, and these object files are linked together with system libraries into a single executable.

 This means that if a source file changes, one or more object files will need to be reconstructed, as will the entire executable.